SocietyForArtisticResearch/rc-pandoc-help/01-02-C-Media-Repository.md

 ## Upload

 Click "__Upload media__" to add a new file.
-Once you have select one or more files, you will be asked to provide at least copyright information.
+Once you have selected one or more files, you will be asked to provide at least copyright information.
 If you are the creator, you can fill in your own name here.